aj-foster/phx_copy/README.md

 ## Acknowledgements

 This project uses code adapted from the [esbuild](https://github.com/phoenixframework/esbuild) and [tailwind](https://github.com/phoenixframework/tailwind) helpers for Phoenix.
-Both projects, like this one, are licensed under the [MIT License](LICENSE).
+Those projects, like this one, are licensed under the [MIT License](LICENSE).
 Thank you to the contributors of both projects.